matvign/batchrenamer/docs/documentation.md

 Treat extension as part of filename.
 Use if you want to ignore extensions.

 ##### Examples
-`batchren file.mp4 -post bla`: renames file to `filebla.mp4`
+`batchren file.mp4 -post bla`: postpend 'bla' to 'file.mp4', which becomes 'filebla.mp4'
 `batchren file.mp4 -post bla --raw`: renames file to `file.mp4bla`

 ### File Renaming Arguments
-Arguments have an order that they are applied.
+Arguments are applied in a fixed order.
 The general idea is that characters are removed/replaced before adding characters.

 Renaming arguments are run in the following order: